zachleat/zachleat.com/_posts/2024-09-13-symbiotic-open-source.md

 ---
 _I’ve been laid off twice_ in the past year and a half trying to navigate my professional career through the moderate success that has followed 11ty.
 I don’t feel as though I’ve been particularly successful at it, to be frank.
 What I _have_ felt is largely expendable.

 I don’t blame any companies or individuals for those feelings—for me it’s representative of a larger problem with the incentives of open source software.
-This is further complicated by the influence of temporary and unsustainable ideas of “free” influenced by venture capital, but I digress.
+This is further complicated by the influence of temporary and unsustainable ideas of “free” shaped by venture capital, but I digress.

 In seven years, the 11ty project has undergone various levels of funding: